mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 |----|---|
 | Move the `Foo` class to a separate file. | Can we move the `Foo` class to a separate file? |

 It gives the author a sense of autonomy.
 People like to feel in control of their own work.
-It also makes discussion easier if they need to push back.
-Maybe they have a good reason for making the choice they made.
-If you framed your feedback as a command, pushing back requires them to disobey your order.
-If you frame your feedback as a request or a question, they can push back by simply answering your question.
+It also makes discussion easier if the author needs to push back.
+Maybe they have a good reason for their choice.
+If you frame your feedback as a command, pushing back requires them to disobey your order.
+If you frame your feedback as a request or a question, they can simply answer your question.

 If the author has to push back, compare how combative the conversation seems depending on how the reviewer frames their initial note: